dalaga/neighborhood_map/README.md

 # neighborhood_map
-Project for Udacity to show places to eat in my neighborhood.
+Project for Udacity for my neighborhood.
+I want to show folks visiting where to eat in my neighborhood.

 # Instructions
 Download the application from git at https://dalaga.github.io/neighborhood_map